Booking Terms and Conditions

 Sometimes we reject orders before a trip begins

-1.8 Sometimes we reject orders before a trip begins, for example because you disclose a mental or physical health or dietary issue at some point after the booking that results in our reasonably concluding you are not suitably fit to take the trip, or we cannot accommodate your dietary requirements.
-This is one of the reasons that your travel insurance must cover you for cancellation (for any reason), as a condition of booking.
+1.8 Sometimes we reject orders before a trip begins in respect of a person booked (a “Traveller”), for example because the Traveller discloses a mental or physical health or dietary issue at some point after the booking that results in our reasonably concluding they are not suitably fit to take the trip, or we cannot accommodate their dietary requirements.
+This is one of the reasons that each Traveller’s travel insurance must cover them for cancellation (for any reason), as a condition of booking.

-1.9 In making a booking, the first named person on the booking agrees on behalf of all persons detailed on the booking that they:
+1.9 In making a booking, the first named person on the booking agrees on behalf of each Traveller on the booking that they:

 a) have read these terms and conditions and has the authority to and agrees to be bound by them;